cogini/mix_systemd/README.md

 The question is how to get the environment files onto the server.
 For simple server deployments, we can copy the config to the server when doing the initial setup.

-In cloud environments, we may run from a read-only image, e.g. an Amazon AMI, which gets configured at start up based on the environment by copying the config from an S3 bucket.
+In cloud environments, we may run from a read-only image, e.g. an Amazon AMI, which gets configured at start up based on the environment by copying the config from an S3 bucket, e.g.:

 ```shell
 umask 077